How To Stop Being Abusive To Your Partner: 15 Steps

 When you’re trying to change your abusive behavior, figuring out where your problems lie and what you’re doing wrong can help you work on them.

-Ask yourself questions like, “when have I reacted aggressively towards my partner?”, “what situations make me uncontrollably angry?”.
 Understanding your problems can help you work on them better and change your abusive behavior.

-11. Stop the Chain Of Abuse
+11. Stop the chain of abuse

 Abusive characteristics are both experienced and inflicted by the same people.
 You might be acting out because someone else was abusive to you.
 This is a psychological phenomenon called displacement.